oracle/cloud-native-devops-workshop/blackjack/2-developer-cloud-hello-world.md

 DevCS, clone it with GIT repository on DevCS and then creating a Build Job for deployment.

-Use the following instructions to create a Maven project using Archetypes from GIT Bash.
+Use the following instructions to create a Maven project using Archetypes.

-1. Open Git Bash from the Windows Start menu.
+1. Open Git Bash from the Windows Start menu or open a terminal window if using a Mac.

 2. Change to the cloud directory where your Git repository is stored.